 Poetry station is housed on the side of my desk.
 There is a pocket chart and a poem that the kids work on assembling together.
 Then they are able to read the poem to each other.
 I use these poems for my poetry station.

 I use this time for students to get on any Tier 2 interventions for reading (lexia, iStation, etc.) Other students are able to get on Epic! and read books as well as have books read to them.
-(If I have a kid ask me one more time if they can play math games during Daily 5, I think I will lose it on them!!!!!!!!!!)

-Literacy Station Management
+Literacy Station Organization

-I house all of my station materials in bins in my library.
+I house all of my station materials in plastic bins in the library.
 They are all located together on top of the library bookshelves so the kids can easily get the materials they need.
 I can also easily look and see if the stations are put away correctly.
 (Read to Self, Poetry, and Technology don’t have bins.)

 Inside the bins are all of the materials they need for each of the stations.